fengyuanchen/viewerjs/README.md

 ## No conflict

-If you have to use other viewer with the same namespace, just call the `Viewer.noConflict` static method to revert to it.
+If you have to use another viewer with the same namespace, call the `Viewer.noConflict` static method to revert to it.

 ```html
 <script src="other-viewer.js"></script>